 Although Guadalajara is a more conservative and religious city than many in Mexico, it still is one of the biggest LGBT centers in the country.
 In June of each year, one of Latin America’s biggest gay pride parades is held in Guadalajara.
 It also is a city that likes to party.
 You should not have a problem finding your kind of nightclub, and many will let you have fun until the wee hours of the morning.

 Guadalajara is also rich with colonial architecture.
-The Plaza de Liberacion in the centro historico district borders the main cathedral of Guadalajara, which began construction in 1452.
+The Plaza de Liberacion in the centro historico district borders the main cathedral of Guadalajara, which began construction in in the late 1580s.
 The Regional Museum, Delgado Theatre and the Palacio del Gobiernio are all in the historic district.
 The most important colonial building in the Americas – the Cabanas Cultural Institute – is in front of the Plaza Tapatia.

 In Centro, you can also see the Templo de la Merced, which was built in 1650; Santuario de Nuestra Senora del Carmen, which houses gold; and, Templo de Aranzazu, which was completed in 1752.
 All are lovely examples of Guadalajara’s past.
 You can also stroll through history in the Colonial Center in Centro, which has five main plazas: Plaza de las Armas, Plaza Tapatia, Plaza de Gobierno, Plaza de los Laureles and Palacio de la Justicia.